 “Twistor theory does not claim to be an approach to a quantum-gravity theory, as such, but provides a different outlook on spacetime, where nonlocal features arise at a fundamental level, and where the notion of ‘spacetime point’ (or event) is regarded as a secondary construct, the light ray (or, more correctly, the history of a massless entity with spin) provides something closer to the primitive element of the theory.
 Many aspects of physics, both classical and quantum, find neat descriptions in terms of complex-manifold geometry in twistor theory, but the scheme is not completely wedded to the conventional formalism of quantum mechanics, there being some scope for generalization to non-linear scheme in which quantum state reduction might find some dynamical description.”

 Space and time cannot be understood without the knowledge of the vacuum (internal space).
 Remember that the current crises in String Theory is due to the realization that the theory allows infinite number of vacuua.
 In other words, String Theory allows too many possibilities for the characterization of the vacuum.
 All physicists realize the importance of the vacuum.
 They express their intuition in different ways.
 It is also obvious that quantum entanglement cannot be understood without the knowledge of the vacuum either.
-This is why precision experiments such as the muon g-2 experiment at Fermilab and the electron EDM experiment at Harvard are very important.
-These experiments will give us new insights about the vacuum fluctuations (virtual particles of Quantum Field Theory).

 In my conceptual world, the dualities “cognitive/creative” and “confinement/liberation” play a central role.
 I see the interplay between cognitive and creative aspects of Reality as fundamental.
 I speculate that at some stage the cognitive/creative duality transforms into the confinement/liberation duality.
 We are talking about an interplay between two aspects with many modalities.
 How many modalities are there?
 Can we describe the modalities?
 At a later stage the confinement/liberation interplay transforms into an interplay between “cognitive cores” and “interaction”.
 How do we get space and time from cognitive cores and interaction?
 Can this approach be useful in other areas of physics?
 I am thinking on these questions.